 At the INC Lab, we are focused on developing practical nano-devices for the future of computing.
 We study the fundamental physics and materials properties of emerging materials, and work to bridge the gap from test structures to practical devices to circuits and systems.

 We are facing a time when we are reaching the limits of scaling improvements using current technology.
 Current transistors waste energy both while switching and when idle, which ends up as wasted heat in our computers.
-On the other end of the spectrum, we are facing new big-data applications for computing that require large, dense memories that are distributed with logic, and applications that require massive parallel computation.
+On the other end of the spectrum, we are facing new big-data applications for computing that require large, dense memories that are distributed with logic, and applications like artificial intelligence and neuromorphic computing that require massive parallel computation.

 We are also interested in other applications of nanotechnology, such as quantum computing and medicine.

 Dr. Incorvia received the National Science Foundation Faculty Early Career Development Program CAREER award, starting March 2020